jbatteen/NataPOS/database.md

 - 'url': str (http://xxxxxx)

 ## transactions
-- 'transaction_id': str (YYMMDDHHMMSS) (while transaction is unpaid or if voided, this is the timestamp of transaction creation.  when it is paid, the id changes to become the time of transaction completion)
+- 'transaction_id': str (YYMMDDHHMMSS-$register) (while transaction is unpaid or if voided, this is the timestamp of transaction creation.  when it is paid, the id changes to become the time of transaction completion)
+- 'time_started': str (YYMMDDHHMMSS) time transaction started
-- 'register': str (register number)
+- 'register': str (register name)
 - 'member': str (member_id)
 - 'status': str ('unpaid', 'paid', 'background', 'voided')
 - 'clerk': str (username of employee making the transaction)